+Your name:

+Child's name (if relevant):

+Your relationship to the child (if relevant):

+Address:

-Your name: Child's name (if relevant): Your relationship to the child (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Postcode: Day time telephone number:

+Evening telephone number:

+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

-what actions do you leer might resolve the problem at this stage:

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paperwork?
+It so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

-By who.

 Complaint referred to:

 Date: